teamclairvoyant/airflow-utils/dags/directory-cleanup/README.md

 6. Create and Set the following Variables in the Airflow Web Server (Admin -> Variables)

-    - airflow_max_file_age_in_days - integer - Length to retain the contents of the directory.
+    - directory_cleanup__max_file_age_in_days - integer - Length to retain the contents of the directory.
 If this is set to 30, the job will remove contents that are older than 30 days.

 7. Enable the DAG in the Airflow Webserver